 - Ask and answer questions on the CoE

 - Endorse or be endorsed as an expert of a topic

-Grant funds should pay for the entire cost of your fundraising effort, so that you can determine if this effort can truly return a 2:1 return over three to five years.
+No. Your requested grant amount should cover the entire cost of your fundraising effort, so that you can determine if this effort can truly return a 2:1 return over three to five years.
 This includes consultants, vendors, tools, staff time, and other direct or indirect expenses of the project (running ads, purchasing lists, renting lists, etc).

 The Progressive Multiplier Fund does not suggest any specific vendors or technology.
 However, the vendors that organizations have worked with on different projects are available in the write-ups of fundraising tests and projects in the Center of Excellence.